noidexe/Enjin-Coin-Documentation/docs/unity.md

 The linking code is used by players to link their account and wallet to your game via the platform.

 ![Identities Edit](../docs/images/unity_identities_edit.png)

-You can enter custom data (for example Minecraft player UUID) to attach to an identity, too!

 ## Cryptoitems Screen
 ![Cryptoitems Main Screen](../docs/images/unity_cryptoitems_main.png)